All Episodes

 That's what needs to happen.

-Like th he should go to jail right away.
+You know, like, he should go to jail right away.

-That's violation of the US code.
+That's violation of the U.S. Code.

-I mean, th these are blatant violations.
+I mean, these are blatant violations.

 Yeah, I agree.

-I wouldn't I wouldn't give a damn what the media says at this point.
+I wouldn't, I wouldn't give a damn what the media says at this point.

-I would do I would do stunts all the time.
+I would do, I would do stunts all the time.

-I'd stunt them.
+I'd stunt him.

 That's a crime.